uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

 ---------------------
 The supported computational methods are declared within the ``%ALGORITHM%::method`` namespace using tag-types.
-Algorithm shall support at least one computational method and declare the ``by_default`` type alias that refers to one of the computational methods as shown in the example below.
+Algorithm shall support at least one method and declare the ``by_default`` type alias that refers to one of the methods as shown in the example below.

 .. code-block:: cpp